deltarobotone/one-easy-protocol/README.md

 ```

 ## Protocol information

-This Pothon package includes classes and functions to privide an high level API for an easy usage of Delta-Robot One controlled from a system connected over USB.
-Use example "Test.py" to do the first steps...

 One easy protocol is based on a simple 22 Byte long data sequence shown in the picture below.
 The sequence consists of human readable characters so everybody can understand the communication.